Ama4538/Image-Slider/README.md

 ![Screenshot](./Image/Screenshot.png)

-# Image-Silder
+# Image-Slider
-Simple image-silder project implementing a silder alongside a shift of each image following the cursor and a hover effect.
+Simple image-slider project implementing a slider alongside a shift of each image following the cursor and a hover effect.

 ## Installation
 1. Clone the repository: git clone https://github.com/Ama4538/Image-Silder.git